Her Wicked Ways

 Her Wicked Ways (also known as Lethal Charm) is a 1991 American made-for-television thriller-drama film starring Barbara Eden and Heather Locklear.
 Directed by Richard Michaels and produced by ITC Entertainment, it originally aired on CBS on January 1, 1991.

 Summary

-Tess O'Brien (Barbara Eden) is a TV reporter and a White House Correspondent who lives a life of power and glamour.
-When Melody Shepherd (Heather Locklear) is assigned to assist her, Tess takes the younger woman under her wing.
+Tess O'Brien is a TV reporter and White House Correspondent who lives a life of power and glamour.
+When Melody Shepherd is assigned to assist her, Tess takes Melody under her wing.
 Melody idolizes Tess and is more than eager to learn to help any way she can.
-Soon, Melody is living in Tess' house, having an affair with her son and winning the affection of her network bosses.
+Soon, Melody is living in Tess' house, having an affair with her son Andrew and winning the affection of her network bosses.
 Tess realizes that Melody's ambitions knows no bounds and that she will use any means to reach her goals.
-With her job, her son and the life of a kidnapped journalist in the balance, Tess must discover the young woman's dark secrets and unravel her scheme for power.
+With her job, Andrew and the life of kidnapped journalist Henry Dodds in the balance, Tess must discover Melody's dark secrets and unravel her scheme for power.